Then get back up and reinvent yourself

-I accept I’m a work in progress!
+That is to say, I accept I’m a work in progress!
 Sometimes I can hit the reset button and get things on track within minutes or hours.
 Sometimes not.

-4. Age backwards
+4. Age backward

 For shits and giggles, I created a collage on my phone using two images of myself — one taken in 2018, a year before I ended my marriage, the other taken after I’d been single a few years.